-Pursuant to a resolution passed on 3 November 2011 (the "Adoption Date"), a new share option scheme (the "Scheme") of the Company was adopted for the primary purpose of providing incentives or rewards to the directors, employees or any other persons at the discretion of the board of directors, and the Scheme will end on 2 November 2021.
-Under the Scheme, the Board may grant options to eligible employees, including directors, executives or officers of the Company and its subsidiaries and any other persons at the discretion of the board of the board of directors to subscribe for shares in the Company.
+Pursuant to a resolution passed on 3 November 2011 (the "Adoption Date"), a new share option scheme (the "Scheme") of the Company was adopted for the primary purpose of providing incentives or rewards to the Directors, employees or any other persons at the discretion of the Board, and the Scheme will end on 2 November 2021.
+Under the Scheme, the Board may grant options to eligible employees, including directors, executives or officers of the Company and its subsidiaries and any other persons at the discretion of the Board to subscribe for shares in the Company.
+The options vest after three years from the date of grant and are then exercisable within a period of two years.
+Each option gives the holder the right to subscribe for one ordinary share in the Company and is settled gross in shares.